jaredevans/openai-cli-convo/README.md

 ## endpoint-oai.py

 `endpoint-oai.py` is a Python script that provides a REPL (Read-Eval-Print Loop) for chatting with any OpenAI-compatible API endpoint, such as [LM Studio](https://lmstudio.ai/).
 It's designed for continuous conversation with session-only memory management, automatically compressing old messages into a running summary to avoid exceeding the context window.
-It also includes a `/check` command to verify the last AI response using the official OpenAI API.
-Useful when you're prompting to smaller, less capable AI models.
+It also includes a `/check` command to verify the accurancy of the last AI response using high-end OpenAI API.
+The `/check` command is useful when you're prompting smaller, less capable AI models.

 ### Features